 We are currently in the process of working with our lenders to enter into an amendment to our Credit Agreement to allow for additional flexibility under our current covenants for the remaining term of the Credit Agreement.
 If we are unable to amend our Credit Agreement or obtain future waivers, or other refinancing by June 30, 2017, the lenders under our senior secured credit facilities could terminate their commitments to lend to us and/or accelerate the amounts outstanding under the credit facilities.
 If the lenders were to terminate their commitments, our ability to operate effectively or execute our strategies could be negatively impacted.
-If the lenders were to accelerate the amounts outstanding under the credit facilities, it could result in a material adverse impact on our business, financial condition, results of operations or cash flows.
+If the lenders were to accelerate the amounts outstanding under the credit facilities, results of operations or cash flows.
 See Risk Factors included in our Annual Report on Form 10-K for the year ended December 31, 2016.